me23b243-cmd/KiviSarvamTask/README.md

 - 1. The repo consists of a validation file and even the UI has a button clicking which we can already do the validation.

-- 2. Now the validation metrics which I am gonna present are obtained by testing the approach on Colab server with LLM having 3B parametres, this was because my laptop is 8gb, 4 core, i3 so it was very difficult to test on it, hence colab was used, the zip file with dataset (for storage and sentence correction tests) and .ipynb file is also attached for validation to confirm that the validation metrics are consistent the following -
+- 2. Now the validation metrics which I am gonna present are obtained by testing the approach on Colab server with LLM having 3B parametres, this was because my laptop is 8gb, 4 core, i3 so it was very difficult to test on it, hence colab was used, the zip file with dataset (for storage and sentence correction tests) and .ipynb file is also attached for validation to confirm that the validation metrics are consistent with the following -

 Total Samples : 251